 NorduGrid thinks that if EGI needs such a semantic validation, it must produce such a validator itself.

+SB: A validator is being produced.
+The intention is to integrate it into the EGI operational test framework.

 3. Comments with reference to pages and sections